Bg

 • Asleep: 6:45 PM

 A 10 month old’s nap schedule should allow for 2 - 3 hours of daytime sleep.
 Expect your baby to take two naps each day.
 Ideally, each will be about 60 - 120 minutes long.
-Most babies need between 3 - 3.75 hours of awake time between naps at this age.
+Most babies need 3 - 3.75 hours of awake time between naps at this age.

 Here’s an example of what your baby’s day may look like at this age: